 - 10 cups water

-- 1 pound sliced fresh or smoked pork/beef sausage, optional.
+- 1 pound sliced fresh or smoked pork/beef sausage

 Instructions

-- Heat .25 cup of the Canola oil until hot in a heavy saucepan on medium heat; add the flour and brown the roux until it is the color of cocoa powder stirring continually, so as not to burn the roux.
+- Heat ¼ cup of the Canola oil until hot in a large gumb0 pot on medium heat; add the flour and brown the roux until it is the color of cocoa powder stirring continually, so as not to burn the roux.

-- Lower the heat a little, put the vegetables into the roux, and stir while cooking for about 10 minutes or until the vegetables are softened; remove the roux and vegetables from the heat and set aside.
+- Lower the heat a little, put the vegetables into the roux, and stir while cooking for about 10 minutes or until the vegetables are softened; remove the roux and vegetables from the pot and set aside in a small bowl, wipe the pot with a paper towel.

-- Brown the chicken pieces in a large gumbo pot with 2 tablespoons of Canola oil, then take the chicken out of the pot and place it back into the bowl.
+- Brown the chicken pieces in the gumbo pot with 2 tablespoons of Canola oil, then take the chicken out of the pot and place it back into the large bowl.

 - Pour the roux mixture into the same pot the chicken was browned in and stir the chicken broth and water into the roux mixture, allowing it to simmer with the lid on the pot (cracked to release steam) for 30 minutes.